Interview with Uncle Bob on clean code standards and avoiding accumulating technical debt with your team. Click here to read or below to listen!

 The name is no mistake, as it works in a similar way to financial debt.
 When you take shortcuts to roll out a product on time, you basically take on debt.
 If you don’t pay it off before moving on to the next stages of the product, your work will become a lot harder, and you’ll likely be forced to take on even more debt as you move forward.

-Basically, the more debt you take on, the more it slows you down, and the more you will have to take on in the upcoming stages of the project.
+Basically, the more debt you take on, the more it slows down the development process, and the more you will have to take on as you move on to developing every new feature.

 The reason for it is fairly straightforward: whenever there are a number of solutions at hand for a problem, they tend to have different upsides and downsides, so all solutions are suboptimal in some way.

-The best engineer teams are not the ones who aren’t stacking up tech debt; such a situation doesn’t exist.
-The best teams minimize and manage their debt.
+The best software engineering teams are not the ones who aren’t stacking up tech debt; such a situation doesn’t exist.
+The best teams are great at managing technical debt.

 We can differentiate between deliberate and unintentional tech debt.